Christian fellowships of "the Remnants" movement: Beliefs and practices

 Fellowships include participants who are current or former members of the LDS Church, CoC (or other groups within the "Reorganized" tradition founded by Smith's son, Joseph Smith III), fundamentalist Mormon denominations, Catholic Church, and Protestant denominations.
 Fellowship participants need not leave their former faith tradition, whether this be Christian or another faith.

 Fellowships meet in homes or outdoors.
 The requirement for baptism in living waters entails meetings along streams.
 According to some in the movement, the divine command through Smith to build the temple in Nauvoo, Illinois for "endowment" rites has not been fulfilled.
 Movement believers are consecrating funds toward building a temple of Zion, which they believe the Lord eventually will command for a Zion people to build.

 Like the LDS Church, the movement believes there is a Heavenly Father and a Heavenly Mother, and Snuffer has stated that he believes the Heavenly Mother came to Earth in the form of Mary to birth Jesus of Nazareth.

 Some participants in the movement keep the annual Passover in preparation for the temple practice.

+A subset of the Remnant’s followers have been publicly associated with or have expressed support for far-right political ideologies.
+Among them is former U.S. Space Force officer and current undersecretary for the U.S. Air Force Matt Lohmeier, whose public statements and activism have been described by media outlets as aligned with far-right political narratives.
+Lohmeier was relieved of command after claiming anti-american policy in military in 2021.